Gov’t to assist Silver Lake residents

 Eighteen families lost everything in the blaze and are now homeless.

 The Prime Minister said on Tuesday morning the government will step in to assist and there will be no need for radiothons and the like.
+Each family will receive $1,000 on Wednesday followed by a periodic allowance.

 He stated that students will return to school in the new year with all their necessary supplies.